Snow in Science, Culture, and Climate

 Background/reference:

 Importance of snow: Cooling the planet.
 2020.
-Our Winter World website. http://ourwinterworld.org/importance-of-snow/
+Our Winter World website. https://ourwinterworld.org/importance-of-snow/

 Snow science: Optical properties of snow.
 2020.
-Our Winter World website. http://ourwinterworld.org/snow-science/properties-of-snow/#optical-properties
+Our Winter World website. https://ourwinterworld.org/snow-science/properties-of-snow/#optical-properties

 Changing Albedo Values.
 My NASA Data. https://mynasadata.larc.nasa.gov/basic-page/changing-albedo-values.
 Includes links to: